-We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)), including ISA (UK) 800 and applicable law, and having regard to the guidance contained in ICAEW Technical Release Tech 02/16 AAF 'Reporting to Regulators on Regulatory Accounts' issued by the Institute of Chartered Accountants in England & Wales.
-Our responsibilities under ISAs (UK) are further described in the auditor's responsibilities for the audit of the CSS section of our report.
+We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
+Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the CSS section of our report.

-We are independent of the company in accordance with the ethical requirements that are relevant to our audit of the CSS in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the CSS in the United Kingdom, including the Financial Reporting Council's (the 'FRC's') Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Emphasis of matter - basis for accounting
+Emphasis of matter - basis of accounting

-We draw attention to pages 6 to 10 of the CSS, which describes the basis of accounting and that the CSS has been prepared in accordance with a special purpose framework.
-The CSS is prepared in order for EDF Energy Holdings Limited and its Licensees to meet the Licence requirements of the Regulator Ofgem rather than in accordance with a generally accepted accounting framework.
-The CSS should therefore be read in conjunction with both the Licences and the basis of preparation on pages 6 to 10.
-This basis of preparation is not the same as segmental reporting under International Financial Reporting Standards and/or statutory reporting.
-As a result, the schedule may not be suitable for any other purpose.
+We draw attention to pages 6 to 10 of the CSS which describes the basis of accounting.
+The CSS is prepared to assist the Company in complying with the requirements of Ofgem's Standard Condition 19A of the Gas and Electricity Supply Licences and Standard Condition 16B of the Electricity Generation Licences established by the Regulator Ofgem.
+The basis of preparation is not the same as segmental reporting under IFRS and/or statutory reporting.
+As a result, the CSS may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.